mujihina/dostuff/README.md

 - 'dos list' : Review current settings
 - 'dos start': Start doing stuff
 - 'dos stop' : Stop doing stuff
 - 'dos cmd'  : Specify command to repeat.
+Note: If needed, use single quotes instead of double quotes.
 - 'dos count': Specify count (0 will loop forever, which is default)
 - 'dos delay': Specify delay (default is 5 secs).
 This can be adjusted while dostuff is running if needed.